AviatrixSystems/Docs/HowTos/ipmotion.rst

 while preserving its IP address.
 After migration, any on-prem VMs can continue to communicate with this migrated VM as if it still resides on-prem.

+Note the actual migration process is not included in this document.
+We assume you have tools to migrate an on-prem to public cloud.

  |image0|

 Prerequisites